jwardsmith/Blue-Team-Scripts/Incident Response/PICERL Cheat Sheet.md

 - Restore Operations - have we decided when to restore operations?
 - Monitor - are we continuing to monitor for malware that escaped detection?
+- Create Detections - have we created detections to detect this activity in the future (either attack techniques or IOC's)?
 - Looking for Artifacts to Come Back - are we checking regularly to see if the attacker has returned?

 ### Lessons Learned

 *Document what happened and improve our capabilities.*

-- Report - have we developed a follow-up report?
+- Report - have we developed a follow-up post incident review report?
+Have all affected parties reviewed, commented, signed off on it?
 - Meeting - have we scheduled a Lessions Learned meeting?
 - Apply Fixes - based on what we learned, have we got appropriate approval and funding to fix our processes, technology, incident-handling capabilties?
+- Update Playbooks/SOP's - have we updated our playbooks/SOP's from what we have learnt?